 It usually shifts the momentum in your favor.
 It's almost better than a timeout in terms of momentum shifting.

 Another great time to go for it is on the first point of the match.
 People tend not to expect it right off the bat, and it sets the tone for the entire match.
-You're asserting dominance from point one.
+Smart shot decisions beat power in advanced pickleball, and knowing when to deploy a body serve surprise is exactly that kind of high-IQ play.

 9. If It Works Once, It Usually Works Again